Racing Legend – JARNO SAARINEN | Columns | Gassit Garage

 Valentino Rossi: My favourite riders are Schwantz, Rainey, Hailwood and Sheene.
 Saarinen was one of the strongest riders from the past.

-Rossi is certainly the most successful rider of his era, but how would he have gone against Wayne Rainey at his peak, or Ago and Mike Hailwood at the Isle of Man?
+Rossi is certainly one of the most successful riders of all time, but how would he have gone against Wayne Rainey at his peak, or Ago and Mike Hailwood at the Isle of Man?
 Then there is eight-time world champ Phil Read, who never seems to appear on the short list of GOAT candidates – a fact that rankles him.

 However, if it weren’t for a twist of fate, the success that Read enjoyed in the 500cc class with MV Agusta in 1973 and ’74 may never have happened.
 How so?
 In 1973, a new bike and a new kind of racer – with a style that Rossi still uses as a template today – changed the face of GP racing forever.
 And he was set for bigger and better things.